nisahumairah/WADProject/README.md

 **D. Daily Islamic Motivation (Nur Alia Alina)** <br/>
 **E. Workout Routine Sharing & Forum (Nur Nisa Humairah)** <br/>

++ **Main Purpose**: To allow users to share their workout routines, engage in discussions, and provide support or motivation to other users. <br/>

+**Core Functionalities:** <br/>

+**1. Workout Routine Sharing (Post CRUD)**
+- Users can create posts and share their custom workout routines.
+- Each post can include:
+   + Title
+   + Description
+   + Targeted Muscles (tags: arms, legs, core, full-body, etc.)
+   + Difficulties level (beginner, intermediate, advanced)
+   + Attached media (images or videos)
+- Post can be:
+   + Created
+   + Edited (only by the author)
+   + Deleted (only by the author or admin)
+   + Viewed publicly <br/>

+**2. Like and Comment System**
+- Users can like a post
+- Users can leave comments
+- Users can edit or delete their own comments <br/>

+**3. Category & Tag Filtering**
+- Filter posts by difficulty level, tags (e.g., "Core", "Beginner", "Fat Loss")
+- Search function by keyword  <br/>

+**4. Forum Section (Q&A Style)**
+- Users can create topics/questions (e.g., “How to build stamina for futsal?”)
+- Others can reply to the topic
+- Replies can be liked or marked as helpful by the original poster  <br/>

+**5. User Profile Integration**
+- Each user has a public profile showing:
+   + Their shared routines
+   + Forum activity (topics & replies
+   + Total likes and comments received  <br/>

 ### ENTITY RELATIONSHIP DIAGRAM (ERD)

 ### SEQUENCE DIAGRAM